AnonymousUserII/AnonymousUserII/README.md

 Some user on the internet.
-  - Currently: Relearning JS
+  - Currently: Enjoying a break from JS
-  - Dislikes: Learning JS
+  - Dislikes: Reinstalling everything

 This profile holds a bunch of random projects worked on by either an individual or a group of people.